Pilipino/MobiLab/README.md

 **JUDGES' CHOICE FINALIST**

-in the University of Technology Sydney (UTS) IT Competition Asia 2018 held in Singapore last April 24, 2018.
+in the University of Technology Sydney (UTS) IT Competition Asia 2018 held on April 24, held at the Raffles City Convention Centre, Singapore.

 **PEOPLE'S CHOICE WINNER**

-in the University of Technology Sydney (UTS) IT Competition Asia 2018 held in Singapore last April 24, 2018.
+in the University of Technology Sydney (UTS) IT Competition Asia 2018 held on April 24, held at the Raffles City Convention Centre, Singapore.

 # Creators